 All pets travelling need an “OK to forward” completed, and once the destination airport team has spoken to the consignee, they will then put a note on the file which alerts the team in London that the contact has been made and the pet can fly.
 Unless this contact is made, British Airways will not allow the pet to leave the UK.
 PetAir UK can arrange and plan all aspects, but often, the collection at destination is done by the owners, their representatives, or an agent.
 It’s recommended, however, that you double check your pet isn’t going to be left at the airport, especially after they’ve been on a flight for a long time.

-Please do contact us for more information on travelling pets with British Airways.
+Please do contact us for more information on British Airways pet travel.
 PetAir understand that organising a flight for your pet can be stressful and so we’re here to help every step of the way.Contact Us